 We have a full bodyweight hockey training program, great for kids!

-What you want to stay away from is directly loading the spine; squats, overhead press, etc. It’s also wise to stay away from barbell movements in general, unnecessary at this point in time and to be introduced in adolescence.
+What you want to stay away from is directly loading the spine; barbell squats, barbell overhead press, etc. It’s also wise to stay away from barbell movements in general, it’s unnecessary at this point in time and to be introduced in adolescence or only to a youth athlete who already has plenty of resistance training experience and is ready for the next step in progression.

 From a conditioning perspective, youth athletes can make great progress with both aerobic and anaerobic work.
-But for the anaerobic work, opt for no bodyweight loading.
+But for the anaerobic work, opt for no resisted loading (weighted vests, parachutes, ankle weights, etc).
 Conditioning systems utilizing hill sprints and/or track work is ideal here.

 Nutrition For Young Hockey Players